Teen Counseling

 Social Media

-While social media can create problems for a number of reasons, chief among them is that Instagram, Snapchat, Facebook, Twitter, Vine, and Tumblr all create unsupervised digital spaces that can be entered from the privacy of a teenager’s bedroom.
+While social media can create problems for a number of reasons, chief among them is that social platforms create unsupervised digital spaces that can be entered from the privacy of a teenager's bedroom.
 In the past, teens had to sneak out at night to meet up with their peers, but now they only need to close their bedroom door.
-Whether your teenager is struggling with social media because it has led to a pornography addiction, cyber bullying, or if their device has become an escape from daily life, working with a therapist can help your child recreate healthy habits with social media.
-The therapist’s at The Counseling Place at Lone Tree can help educate your teen regarding the risks surrounding social media, and further help your teen find their own reasons for engaging with social media responsibly.
+Whether your teenager is struggling with social media because it has led to unhealthy habits, cyber bullying, or if their device has become an escape from daily life, working with a therapist can help your child recreate healthy habits with social media.
+The therapists at The Counseling Place at Lone Tree can help educate your teen regarding the risks surrounding social media, and further help your teen find their own reasons for engaging with social media responsibly.

 Recovering from Traumatic Experiences